-At the bottom of the path, TL onto Lower Ramshill Road and continue SO up the hill until you come to a path on the left 'Birdcage Walk'.
+At the bottom of the path, TL onto Lower Ramshill Road and continue SO up the hill until you come to a path on the left - 'Birdcage Walk'.
 Take this path and continue uphill.
 Near the top of the hill, continue past two paths on the left that join the path that you are on and follow the main path around a sharp bend to the right.
 Once around the bend, the path splits.
 Take the left path between the metal railings which is step free.
 Continue SO with the sea on your left.
-(Major construction on cliff stabilisation - use the path designated by the construction company to keep SO with the sea to your left).
 On the way you will pass another Tramway.
 At the grassed area, bear left on path with grass and flower beds on your right and continue with the park railings on left until you reach the Clock Tower in front of you.
 Under the tower is a plaque on one of the uprights forming an inner wall.